Purpose of this framework

 Maintain distance and keep people moving through

-Measures to promote distancing:
+Measures to promote distancing between employees:

 - Train and supervise employees in following the measures and recommendations and monitor that everyone stays 1.5 metres apart.